 You may not know this yet, but the Gold Coast is home to some seriously amazing waterfalls and swimming holes, all surrounded by lush rainforest.
 You could spend the morning at the beach then head into the hinterland to chase waterfalls.

-I have taken the time to explore as many Gold Coast waterfalls as possible to present you with the very best.
-Find out the best Gold Coast waterfalls here.
+I have taken the time to explore as many Gold Coast waterfalls as possible to present you with the very best Gold Coast waterfalls.

 A locals favourite in Burleigh Headland or North Burleigh Headland, but there are many more Gold Coast lookouts offering amazing views.
-Find out my favourite Gold Coast Lookouts here.
+Find the best Gold Coast Lookouts here.